Candy2803/code_challenge/README.md

 3. go to the folder and open with visual studio code
 * AND THERE YOU GO YOU HAVE THE CODE IN YOUR MACHINE!!!

-Authored by: Candy Wawuda Mzungu.
+AUTHORED BY: Candy Wawuda Mzungu.